jkarout/Startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - HtML will be used to structure the content of the website such as creating simple pages for the survey, exercise selection and info.
 Will be using things like 'header','main','section','footer' to organize content on the website logically.
+First Page is for the login, second is for the survey, and third is for information about the exercise.
 - **CSS** - CSS will be used to style the website, making it visually appealing to the user while mainting simplicity.
 - **React** - React will handle the website's dynamic behavior and component-based structure.
 For example to navigate between page(e.g,/ survey, /exercises, /exercise-info).
 Also, to create resusable components like Survey Form, Exercise List, and Exercise Info Page.
 - **Service** - Services will handle logic like processing the survey or fetching exercise data.
 Use a simple service to submit survey responses, or fetch exercise descriptions and images for a pre-defined list or database.